openstack-archive/fuel-library/docs/pages/advanced-topics/0020-custom-plug-ins.rst

    Declare a custom stage or stages to help Puppet understand the required installation sequence.
    Stages are special markers indicating the sequence of actions.
 Best practice is to use the input parameter Before for every stage, to help define the correct sequence.
 The default built-in stage is "main".
 Every Puppet action is automatically assigned to the main stage if no stage is explicitly specified for the action.
 However, because Fuel installs almost all of OpenStack during the main stage, custom stages may not help, so future plans include breaking the OpenStack installation to several stages.

-   Don’t forget to take into account other existing stages; training several parallel sequences of stages increases the chances that Puppet will order them in correctly if you do not explicitly specify the order.
+   Don't forget to take into account other existing stages; training several parallel sequences of stages increases the chances that Puppet will order them in correctly if you do not explicitly specify the order.

    *Example*::